gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Add-AIPScannerRepository.md

 The repository was added successfully.
 ```

-This command adds the SharePoint Server site named Shared Documents to be scanned.
+This command adds the SharePoint Server "Shared Documents" library to be scanned.

-### Example 4: Scan a specific folder on SharePoint Server
+### Example 4: Scan a specific folder in the SharePoint Server "Shared Documents" library

 ```
 PS C:\> Add-AIPScannerRepository -Path http://sp2016.res.local/Documents/HR